mmiyaji/icat/README.md

 icat
 =====

-draw image on CUI terminal by ANSI Escape codes.
+This script draws image on CUI terminal by ANSI Escape codes.
+It can use like a cat command. (image cat -> icat)

 ------------------
 About